QubitExplorer/Recommender-System/README.md

 Comparision and Performance Results For All Approaches:

-Minimum Viable Product (MVP): Model development and testing are currently in progress, to be added further.
+Minimum Viable Product - MVP : Model development and testing are currently in progress, to be added further.
 Thanks for reading!